LaMarseillaise/Constitution-3/Constitution-3.md

 The Supreme Court shall convene annually as a full bench to review rulings from panel sessions and appellate courts to ensure constitutional consistency and doctrinal coherence.

-The Court may reconcile, affirm, or overturn interpretations of constitutional law by majority or supermajority vote, depending on the nature of the review.
-The session shall be open to the public, and all decisions must be published with rationale and vote count.

-# Article IV - Rights and Liberties

-## Section 1: Civil and Political Rights

-All persons shall enjoy the rights to:

-- Speech, press, religion, assembly, and petition;
-- Privacy, bodily autonomy, and reproductive freedom;
-- Marriage and family regardless of sex, gender, or orientation;
-- Protection from discrimination based on identity, status, or origin;
-- Keep and bear arms for defense, subject to reasonable regulation;
-- Due process, equal protection, and fair trial;
-- Vote in free, fair, secure elections at age 18 or older.

-## Section 2: Reproductive Autonomy

-All persons have the right to make decisions regarding contraception, pregnancy, and childbirth without undue governmental interference.

-## Section 3: Equal Civil Recognition

-Marriage, family, and civil unions shall be legally recognized without regard to sex, gender, or orientation.

-## Section 4: Voting Rights and Electoral Access

-Voting access shall be secured through measures such as early voting, vote-by-mail, same-day registration, and protections against gerrymandering and suppression.

-## Section 5: Digital Rights and Surveillance Protections

-All persons shall have the right to control their personal data, be free from warrantless surveillance, receive transparency in algorithmic systems, and access or delete personal information.

-## Section 6: Militia and Arms

-- Civilians retain the right to arms for self-defense and lawful militia service.
-- Regulation must be narrowly tailored, consistent, and non-arbitrary.
-- Private ownership of weapons of mass destruction is prohibited.

-# Article V - States and the Union

-## Section 1: Federal Supremacy

-This Constitution and the laws made pursuant to it are the supreme law of the land.

-## Section 2: State Obligations

-States shall guarantee democratic representation, protect constitutional rights, and cooperate in matters of law, commerce, and disaster response.

-## Section 3: Secession and Sovereignty

-States may not secede from the Union, nor claim sovereign immunity against violations of federal law or constitutional rights.

-# Article VI - Amendments and Repeal
+The Court may reconcile, affirm, or overturn interpretations of constitutional law, according to such rules as the Court may deem appropriate.
+The session shall be open to the public and all decisions published with rationale and vote count.

+## Section 5: Ethics Tribunal

+There shall be an **Ethics Tribunal** composed of all former Supreme Court Justices who have completed their terms in good standing.
+This Tribunal shall have power to:

+- Audit and certify electoral integrity and blind trusts;
+- Arbitrate cases of misconduct by federal officers, elected representatives, Justices, Inspectors, or members of Executive Councils;
+- Review post-service restrictions and potential conflicts of interest;
+- Oversee ethical standards across the branches of government;
+- Impose administrative sanctions or remove officers.

+## Section 6: Standing

+The People, as the sovereign source of authority, shall have standing to bring charges of misconduct against those whom they have elected.

+The House of Representatives may, by simple majority vote, initiate a trial of impeachment against a Justice of the Supreme Court before the Ethics Tribunal.

+# Article IV - Bill of Rights

+## Section 1: Expression & Belief

+Congress shall make no law respecting an establishment of religion or prohibiting its free exercise; or abridging the freedom of speech, of the press, of peaceful assembly, or of petitioning the government for redress of grievances.

+## Section 2: Right to Bear Arms

+The right of the people to keep and bear arms shall not be infringed.
+Any regulation of arms must be consistent, narrowly tailored, and non-arbitrary.
+Private ownership of weapons of mass destruction is prohibited.

+## Section 3: Voting Rights

+No citizen age 18 or older shall be denied the right to vote in free, fair, and secure elections.

+Voting access shall be supported through practices including early voting, vote-by-mail, same-day registration, and protections against gerrymandering and suppression.

+All citizens shall have access to free and effective civic education, sufficient to understand their rights, responsibilities, and the structure of government.

+Every citizen shall have the right to timely access to public records, proceedings, and decisions of government bodies, subject only to narrowly defined exceptions for national security and personal privacy.

+All citizens shall have a fair and equal opportunity to seek public office.

+## Section 4: Autonomy & Free Association

+Neither slavery nor involuntary servitude shall exist within the United States or any place under its jurisdiction.

+All persons have the right to make decisions about contraception, pregnancy, and childbirth without undue governmental interference.

+Marriage, family, and civil unions shall be recognized without regard to sex, gender, or orientation.

+All persons shall have the right to reside and travel freely within the United States and its territories, except when restricted by due process of law.

+## Section 5: Privacy & Property

+No soldier shall be quartered in any home without the owner’s consent, except in wartime under conditions set by law.

+All persons have the right to be secure in their persons, homes, papers, and effects against unreasonable searches and seizures.

+No warrants shall issue without probable cause, supported by oath or affirmation, and specifying the place to be searched and persons or things to be seized.

+All persons shall have the right to control their personal data, be free from warrantless surveillance, receive transparency in algorithmic systems, and access and delete their personal information.

+All persons shall have the right to repair and maintain their personal property, including access to the information, parts, and tools necessary for that purpose.

+## Section 6: Due Process & Legal Protections

+No person shall be:

+- Held for a serious crime without indictment by a grand jury (except in military or militia service),
+- Tried twice for the same offense,
+- Compelled to testify against themselves,
+- Deprived of life, liberty, or property without due process of law,
+- Subject to property seizure for public use without just compensation.

+In all criminal prosecutions, the accused shall have the right to a speedy and public trial by an impartial jury in the locality of the alleged crime; to be informed of charges, confront witnesses, compel testimony in their favor, and have legal counsel.

+In civil cases at common law, the right of trial by jury shall be preserved.
+No fact tried by jury shall be re-examined other than according to the rules of common law.

+Excessive bail or fines shall not be imposed.
+Cruel and unusual punishments are prohibited.

+## Section 7: Equal Protection

+All persons born or naturalized in the United States are citizens of the United States and of the State or territory wherein they reside.

+No State shall abridge the privileges or immunities of citizens, nor deprive any person of life, liberty, or property without due process, nor deny equal protection of the laws.

+All persons shall have protection from discrimination on the basis of identity, ethnicity, sex, religion, status, or origin.

+## Section 8: Environmental Rights

+All persons have the right to clean air, clean water, and a stable and healthful environment.
+The government shall act as trustee of these resources for present and future generations.

+## Section 9: Retained Rights

+The enumeration of certain rights in this Constitution shall not be construed to deny or disparage others retained by the people.

+## Section 10: Enforcement

+Congress shall have the power to enforce these rights through appropriate legislation.

+# Article V - Amendments and Repeal

 ## Section 1: Amendment Process

-This Constitution may be amended by two-thirds of each house of Congress and ratified by a majority of States.
+This Constitution may be amended by two-thirds of each house of Congress and ratified by a two-thirds majority of State Legislatures.

 ## Section 2: Repeal